 GP Negligence Claims

-General Practitioners (“GPs”) are often the first port of call when we have concerns and problems with our health.
+GPs are often the first port of call when we have concerns about our health.
 It is important that GPs correctly identify symptoms and either treat a condition themselves or correctly refer a patient to a specialist.

-Any mistakes made by a GP can have a devastating impact, resulting in long-lasting physical and emotional harm.
+This is because mistakes made by a GP can sometimes have a devastating impact, resulting in long-lasting physical and emotional harm.
 In these situations, the sooner you are able to access the right support, the sooner you will be able to secure a positive outcome for you and your family.

 Speak to one of our solicitors about your GP negligence claim